Professional Ant Removal in Baltimore, MD

-Types of Ants
+Types of Ants in Maryland

 Carpenter ants are one of the smallest ant species native to Maryland and typically build their colonies inside wood structures.
-Carpenter ants are distinguished by a combination or black and red coloring as well as a constricted waist area.
+Carpenter ants are distinguished by a combination of black and red coloring as well as a constricted waist area.
 These ants will typically burrow inside of water damaged wood and can contaminate both human and pet food.

 Pavement ants typically build their colonies inside paved or rocky structures.
 Cracked sidewalks, foundations, and walls are particularly susceptible to pavement ant colonies.
-Pavement ants are roughly the same size as carpenter ants and are usually dark-brown or black in color.
+Pavement ants are roughly the same size as carpenter ants and are usually dark brown or black in color.
 Though they do not bite, black ants can cause major food contamination issues in a home or business.

 To keep carpenter and pavement ants out of your home, it’s first important to make sure they have no place to start their colonies.
 For carpenter ants, this means making sure all wood in and around your home is dry and free of cracks and other damage.
 Trim trees and move firewood to keep all outdoor wood sources away from the foundation, walls, and roof of your building.

 For pavement ants, it’s important to seal up any cracks in your foundation, stairs, or nearby concrete structures.
-As with all ant species, pavement and carpenter ants invade homes in search of food.
+As with all ant species, pavement and carpenter ants invade homes when they’re in search of food.
 Be sure to clean up, cover food, and take out your trash as regularly as possible.